-Note that if you have the 8oz reservoir the dipstick will not reach all the way to the bottom.
+Note that if you have the 8oz or the 10oz reservoir, the dipstick will not reach all the way to the bottom.
 When you begin to see waste register on the dipstick you will already some buildup in the bottom.